dinhanhhuy/tom/README.md

 Start application (Node & MySQL)
 ------------
-(wait a bit, MySQL about reset 3 time at the first time).
+(wait a bit, MySQL about reset 3 times at the first run).
 ```sh
 $ ./start.sh
 ```